How to Create a Menu in WordPress

 WordPress navigation menus are a vital part of your WordPress site.
 They guide your users allowing them to find the content they’re after.
 They’re great for improving user experience, and consequently, your conversion rates.
 The best part is they’re quite easy to implement, so nothing’s to hold you back.

-Thanks Freddy.
-A great review of navigation menus and the list of related plugins was appreciated.
+Thanks.
+A great review of navigation menus and the ways to create them was appreciated.

 Nice Review